Returning to sports after a back injury

 - When did your back injury occur?
 How severe was the injury?
 Did you need surgery?

-- Have you talked about wanting to return to the sport with your doctor, physical therapist, or other health care provider?
+- Have you talked about wanting to return to the sport with your doctor, physical therapist, or other health care providers?

 - Have you been doing exercises to strengthen and stretch the muscles that support your back?